Azure-Samples/aci-docs-sample-dotnet/README.md

-# Azure Container Instances code samples for documentation - .NET
+# Azure Container Instances .NET code samples for documentation

 This .NET Core 2.0 console application demonstrates several common [Azure Container Instances (ACI)](https://docs.microsoft.com/azure/container-instances/) operations in C# using the fluent APIs in the [Azure management libraries for .NET](https://docs.microsoft.com/dotnet/azure/dotnet-sdk-azure-concepts).

-The code in this project is ingested into one or more articles on https://docs.microsoft.com.
+The code in this project is ingested into one or more articles on [docs.microsoft.com](https://docs.microsoft.com).
+Modifying the existing `#region` tags in the sample source may impact the rendering of code snippets on [docs.microsoft.com](https://docs.microsoft.com), and is discouraged.

 ## Features